 - submitting quality articles to other websites whose theme is similar or complimentary to your own.

 - acquiring votes (likes and shares) from Facebook and Google+ as well as including a Facebook Comments area on each page of your site.
 Google takes notice of social media activity these days.

 - ensuring that the anchor text in the links back to your site are not all the same.
 Mix it up with other expressions like “click here”, your name, the actual URL and other terms that appear natural.

 - by issuing Press Releases on sites which accept these.

 - organise the above links so that they are “tiered”.
 This means that you want some links which link to sites which in turn link to your website.

-- avoid link farms, software that posts spammy links to directories or blogs; avoid links from sites which are either poor quality, or whose content is irrelevant to your own site.
+- avoid link farms, software that posts spam links to directories or blogs; avoid links from sites which are either poor quality, or whose content is irrelevant to your own site.

 - Make sure your own website has good “internal linking” to other pages, so that users have a better experience and are more likely to stay on your site for longer.
 Google takes into account the “bounce rate” of sites (people clicking away after visiting) to determine quality.

 There are other things which also determine how well your website pages rank in Google, but the above are the most important.
 These things require effort and most cannot be automated.
 But if you do the work you will be rewarded.